KillianLynch/NEW-19C-LAB/json-collection/json-collection.md

-# Working with JSON collections using the SODA (Simple Oracle Document Access) API
+# Working with JSON in the Oracle Database

 ## Introduction

-Oracle is a relational database, meaning it typically stores data in rows and column of tables and JSON can be stored as a column value.
-For this lab though we first focus on the Document Store API SODA (Simple Oracle Document Access) which allows to store JSON data in a so-called collection.
-A JSON collection stores JSON documents alongside some metadata like the time of creation or update.
+he 19c generation of Oracle's converged database offers customers; best of breed support for all data types (e.g. relational, JSON, XML, spatial, graph, OLAP, etc.), and industry leading performance, scalability, availability and security for all their operational, analytical and other mixed workloads.A JSON collection stores JSON documents alongside some metadata like the time of creation or update.
 Collections offer operations like inserts, deletes, index creation or queries.

 In order to create a collection all you have to specify is the collection's name.
 Unlike a relational table you do not have to provide any schema information.
-So, lets create a collection for the products we want to sell in the store.
+For our JSON lab, we'll be working with a collection of products that our fictitious retro movie and book retail store "RockBuster" sells.

 Estimated Time: 15 minutes